-Prerequisites: PERF 103, PERF 104, PERF 140, PERF 150, PERF 180, or instructor's permission This course is repeatable for credit
+Prerequisites: PERF 103, PERF 104, PERF 140, PERF 150, PERF 180, or instructor's permission

 In this class, students participate in all aspects of production: acting; dramaturgy; set and costumes construction; lighting; and collaborative creation.
 Under the direction of a faculty member or visiting artist, students take part in presenting a play for the public.
 Social and historical aspects of the play, the author and the style in which the play will be presented are studied and observed.
 Students will gain a basic understanding of how to analyze and stage a dramatic text and develop aesthetic choices that support its comprehension and embody the intentions of the writer and director.